StefMa/ArtifactoryPublish/README.md

 ```

 ## Gradle support
-Unfourtaly the [AndroidArtifacts plugin](https://github.com/StefMa/AndroidArtifacts) (where we heavily depends on (see [DEVELOPMENT.md](DEVELOPMENT.md) for more)) don't have a proper Gradle support section.
+Unfortunately the [AndroidArtifacts plugin](https://github.com/StefMa/AndroidArtifacts) (where we heavily depends on (see [DEVELOPMENT.md](DEVELOPMENT.md) for more)) don't have a proper Gradle support section.

 But this plugin has setup [some tests](https://github.com/StefMa/ArtifactoryPublish/blob/3a7828a4f2356c95f1e12d5a791b7416282ebd49/src/test/kotlin/guru/stefma/artifactorypublish/ArtifactoryPublishPluginTest.kt) where it approves that the following Gradle versions are definitely supported:
 * 4.5